nishchitbh/Anomaly-Detection/readme.md

 ## Notes

 Refer to the `Notes` folder for more detailed documentation on the anomaly detection method, including theoretical explanations and considerations.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to modify and use the code according to your needs.

-## Acknowledgments

-- Mention any contributors or resources that inspired or helped in developing this code.

----

-Feel free to customize this README according to your specific needs and preferences.